Does spin suck?

 Maybe spin does suck?

-Have patience with me as I dive deeper into this semantic abyss in search for an answer to the question at hand.
+Have patience as I dive deeper into this semantic abyss in search for the right answer.

 According to Wikipedia: